Blosc/bloscpack/README.md

 * library usage
 * rewrite benchmark in pure python
 * fix the typesize default argument
+* double check the introduction and technical overview

 ## Author, Copyright and License